Freescale/gstreamer-imx/README.md

 This is a set of [GStreamer 1.0](http://gstreamer.freedesktop.org/) plugins for plugins for Freescale's i.MX platform, with emphasis on video en/decoding using the i.MX VPU engine.

-Currently, this software has been tested on the i.MX 6 Sabre SD Dual Lite platform only.
+Currently, this software has been tested only with the i.MX6 SoC family.

 The software as a whole is currently in beta stage.